 Read time: 5 minutes

-The concept of Plus Addressing has been doing rounds for a while now.
-It was quickly adopted by many email clients like Gmail and Outlook.
-But to extend its support for Exchange Online was a bit complicated.
-Despite all the complexities, Microsoft announced the support for Plus Addressing in Exchange Online in the year 2020, and the users are enjoying all the benefits which come along with it.
-However, some users might be new to this whole concept, but no need to worry as you have landed in the right place.
-We will go into the details and understand all about the usage of Plus Addressing and how to enable it in Exchange Online.
+The concept of Plus Addressing has been circulating for a while now and was swiftly adopted by various email clients such as Gmail and Outlook.
+Extending its support to Exchange Online, however, proved to be a complex task.
+Despite the challenges, Microsoft announced the support for Plus Addressing in Exchange Online in 2020, allowing users to enjoy its associated benefits.
+If you’re unfamiliar with this concept, you’ve come to the right place.
+We will delve into the details, exploring the usage of Plus Addressing and providing a guide on how to enable it in Exchange Online.

 All email addresses have a standard SMTP format which is followed throughout.